SolidAlloy/ExtEvents/README.md

 <img src="/.images/one-dynamic-arg.png" alt="one-dynamic-arg" style="zoom:80%;" />

 The argument is shown as dynamic now, so every time you pass a value to `_stringEvent`, it will be sent to `EventWithOneArg()`.
-Should you need it preset in editor, you can switch the argument to serialized:
+Should you need it preset in editor, you can switch the argument to serialized by pressing on the **d** button:

 <img src="/.images/dynamic-serialized-dropdown.png" alt="dynamic-serialized-dropdown" style="zoom:80%;" />